openharmony/docs/en/application-dev/security/userauth-guidelines.md

    console.info("auth version = " + version);
    ```

 3. Check whether the device supports the authentication capabilities based on the specified authentication type and level.
-The sample code is as follows:

    ```js
    let auth = new userIAM_userAuth.UserAuth();